scorbo2/ext-mp-scenery/README.md

 TODO: Screenshots!
 Lots of screenshots!

+TODO: example json is provided in jar resources, but it should have an overview here

 User config:

 - specify a directory where custom scenery images and their json metadata live